Key Highlights

 -

-Several reasons can be linked to many rejections at the visa level.
-Knowing these common reasons will highlight the areas you need to improve in so your chances of getting Schengen visa after rejection will still be possible.
+Several factors can be linked to many visa rejections.
+Knowing these common reasons will highlight the areas you need to improve in, so your chances of getting a Schengen visa after rejection will still be possible.

 -